tpapp/LogDensityProblems.jl/docs/src/index.md

 ```@example 1
 using Random; Random.seed!(1) # hide
-using Statistics, UnPack # imported for our implementation
+using Statistics, SimpleUnPack # imported for our implementation

 struct NormalPosterior{T} # contains the summary statistics
     N::Int